-As in previous Triennial Surveys, in 2019 the reporting exercise will be organised in two parts: (1) collection of data in April 2019 on turnover in notional amounts of foreign exchange spot and OTC derivatives and single-currency OTC interest rate derivatives; and (2) collection of data at end-June 2019 on notional amounts and gross market values outstanding of foreign exchange, interest rate, equity, commodity, credit and other OTC derivatives.
-These guidelines deal only with part 2 of the survey on amounts outstanding; companion guidelines for part 1 on turnover are available on the BIS website (www.bis.org/statistics/triennialrep/guidelines cbanks.htm).
+As in previous Triennial Surveys, in 2022 the reporting exercise will be organised in two parts:

+- Collection of data in April 2022 on turnover1 in notional amounts of foreign exchange spot and OTC derivatives and single-currency OTC interest rate derivatives; and - Collection of data at end-June 2022 on notional amounts and gross market values outstanding of foreign exchange, interest rate, equity, commodity, credit and other OTC derivatives.

+These guidelines deal only with part 2 of the survey on amounts outstanding; companion guidelines for part 1 on turnover are available on the BIS website.

-For 2019, no changes have been made to the structure of the amounts outstanding part of the Triennial Survey; the structure is the same as in 2016.
-In order to limit the reporting burden, it is a simplified version of the semiannual data reported to the BIS, with less details requested about market values and credit default swaps.
+For 2022, no changes have been made to the coverage of the amounts outstanding part of the Triennial Survey; it is the same as in 2019.
+In order to limit the reporting burden, it is a simplified version of the semiannual data reported to the BIS, with fewer details requested about market values and credit default swaps.
 Only data on OTC derivatives are requested; no data are collected on exchange-traded derivatives, given that timely and comprehensive information on these products is available from commercial data sources.